subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ \Delta F_{system} \le 0 $$

 Hence for a system that only interacts with its surroundings through the exchange of heat, the free energy never increases, instead it decreases until it reaches a minimum when thermal equilibrium is reached.
 This implies that in a canonical system kept at constant temperature, thermal equilibrium is the state of minimum Helmholtz free energy.
 This criteria is very powerful since it depends on the just the system, and is independent of the surroundings.
 In order to use this criteria, we need a way to calculate the free energy for a system that is not in equilibrium, we will tackle this in a later section.
 When scientists say that the energy of a system is minimized in equilibrium, they are referring to the free energy, since the total energy as a whole is conserved.
-As a result of these advantages, the analysis of thermodynamic systems is often based on the computation of its free energy, and this is true of the systems we will encounter in this article.
+As a result of these advantages, the analysis of thermodynamic systems is often based on the computation of their free energy, and this is true of the systems we will encounter in this article.

 ## Models for Magnetism